Registration and Policies

 Merit Scholarship Application Instructions

-The priority deadline is March 1, 2022!
+Merit scholarships are still available!
 To apply for a merit scholarship, students should choose "Option 1: Apply for aid/scholarships and pay a $100 non-refundable tuition deposit" when registering online and pay a $100 non-refundable tuition deposit.
 Applicants must select “Yes” when asked if you are applying fora merit scholarship at the time of registration.

 Need-Based Financial Aid Application Instructions